 In the case of LinkedIn referral traffic becoming distorted, the best thing you can do for both your website’s SEO and traffic data is to consider making a move to HTTPS.
 But before you take the dive, keep in mind that going secure isn’t a simple process and requires a bit of strategy before implementation.

-If you’re interested in learning how you can drive better results with search engine marketing, schedule a free digital marketing consultation.
+If you’re interested in learning how you can drive better results with search engine marketing, schedule a digital marketing consultation.
+Or, to get more information on this topic, contact us today for a free consultation or learn more about our status as Google Partners before you reach out.